 The following sections compare Sysmon with uberAgent ESA, highlighting the pros and cons of both products.

-uberAgent ESA’s activity monitoring engine comes with its own query language. uAQL borrows from SQL and popular scripting languages to provide a powerful yet easy to read query syntax for suspicious system activities.
+uberAgent ESA’s Threat Detection Engine comes with its own query language. uAQL borrows from SQL and popular scripting languages to provide a powerful yet easy-to-read query syntax for suspicious system activities.

 For more detailed information on the capabilities of uberAgent Endpoint Security Analytics (ESA) please follow this link to the documentation.